Greg Knox (Canadian football): McMaster Marauders (III)

 After Stefan Ptaszek left the Marauders to join the CFL's Hamilton Tiger-Cats, Knox was named the Marauders' interim head coach.
 After a 6–2 record in 2016, the interim tag was removed and Knox was named the full-time head coach.
 In his third year, in 2018, Knox was suspended following an interaction with a game official.
 After a review by the university's human resources department, Knox was fired on October 22, 2018, having coached only five games that year.

 Alberta Golden Bears

 On February 13, 2019, Knox was named the defensive coordinator for the Alberta Golden Bears.
 That year, the Golden Bears finished with a non-losing record for the first time since 2009 and qualified for the playoffs.

 Ottawa Redblacks

 On January 17, 2020, Knox was announced as the defensive backs coach for the Ottawa Redblacks.
 With the 2020 CFL season cancelled, he spent one season with the Redblacks in 2021.
 It was announced on April 1, 2022, that Knox had resigned from the Redblacks to take a position outside of football.

+York Lions

+On March 28, 2024, it was announced that Knox had been hired as the defensive coordinator for the York Lions.